gregcmartin/secondbrain/docs/SETUP.md

 ## Next Steps

-1. Implement the capture service (Week 1, Days 3-4)
+1. Start the capture service with `second-brain start`.
-2. Integrate OCR pipeline with capture loop (Week 1, Days 5-7)
+2. Run `second-brain status` after a few minutes to verify frames and text blocks are recorded.
-3. Build CLI interface (Week 3)
+3. Build and launch the timeline UI (`npm run build` then `second-brain timeline`) for visual exploration.
-4. Set up launchd for background service (Week 4)
+4. Configure launchd using `scripts/install.sh` if you want the service to start automatically on login.

 ## Cost Estimates